acqmon/myBlogSiteReop/README.md

 This project is still in development stage...

-only the layout of "HOme" and "SinglePage" have been done yet with the hard data.
+only the layout of "Home" and "SinglePage" have been done yet with the hard data.

 when completed it will have feature like
 1) create , edit, delete feature